 According to an independent economic analysis1, Bois d’Arc Lake is expected to boost local economic activity in Fannin County at least $509 million during construction and $166 million each year after completion.
 It will provide the water supplies necessary to attract and support new businesses and jobs across the region, as well as directly boosting taxable real estate values and generating recreational economic activity.Read More

-The project is anticipated to take four years to complete.
-NTMWD’s goal is to begin filling Bois d’Arc Lake in 2020 and deliver treated water in 2022.
+The project is taking about four years to complete.
+Bois d’Arc Lake began to fill in 2021, with the goal of delivering treated water in 2022.